Milvasoft/Milvasoft/README.md

 <h3 align="center">File Operations</h3>
 It is a helper class that contains operations such as file upload, file download, file verification.
 <br><a href="https://github.com/Milvasoft/Milvasoft/wiki/File-Operations"><b>Visit the library's File Operations page.<b></a><br>

+***
+<h3 align="center">Identity</h3>
+Manages users, passwords, profile data, roles, claims, tokens, email confirmation, and more.
+<br><a href="https://github.com/Milvasoft/Milvasoft/wiki/Identity"><b>Visit the library's Identity page.<b></a><br>

+***

+<h3 align="center">Attributes</h3>
+Attributes provide a powerful method of associating metadata, or declarative information, with code (assemblies, types, methods, properties, and so forth).
+After an attribute is associated with a program entity, the attribute can be queried at run time by using a technique called reflection.
+For more information, see <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/reflection">Reflection</a> (C#).
+More information for attributes, visit <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes/">here.</a> <br><a href="https://github.com/Milvasoft/Milvasoft/wiki/Attributes"><b>Visit the library's attributes page.<b></a><br>